 Dr. Mordkhe Schaechter, Senior Lecturer in Yiddish Studies, Emeritus, Columbia University

 These recordings are an ideal companion to the textbook.
-They are available in CD or cassette format.
+They are available in memory stick or CD format.

 They feature the dialogues, stories, grammar, exercises, songs and proverbs that appear in the book.
 In addition there are questions and answers on all of the dialogues, stories and songs.